NoushinN/resume/README.md

+---
-# Making a curriculum vitae
+title: "Making a curriculum vitae or a resume"
+---

-A template for making a colorful curriculum vitae.
+A template for making a colorful curriculum vitae or resume.

 ## Usage